 From 2013 until 2017 Haila Al-Mekaimi served as Undersecretary for the Ministry of Information.
 She is a columnist for al-Nahar, daily local newspaper in Kuwait; she also writes for the newspaper al-sharq al-awsat.

 Virginie is currently working at the Directorate-General for Employment, Social Affairs and Inclusion of the European Commission.
 Before that, she served as a diplomat at the Embassy of Luxembourg in Turkey for 6 years until the summer of 2020, covering political issues.
 These included Turkey's domestic affairs, foreign policy, human rights, Turkey-EU relations and the response to the refugee crisis.
 She was also involved in the Luxembourg Presidency of the Council of the EU in the second half of 2015.
 She has previously worked for the EU Delegation in Turkey and at the Embassy of France in Turkey as an economic analyst.
 She is involved in the Jean Monnet programme in Turkey.

 Virginie Arslan graduated from the Institute of Political Sciences of Strasbourg and from the Sorbonne University in Paris.
 She is a Fellow of the Stiftung Mercator 2018 “Turkey Europe Future Forum” programme.
 She was the Turkish women’s triathlon champion in 2016 and 2019 in her age group and regularly participates in ultra-trails, marathons, open water and half-Ironman races.

 Julie August is a graphic designer and art curator.
-She works as a graphic designer for publishing houses and architects, as well as cultural and social projects, and also organises exhibitions.
+She works as a freelancer for publishing houses and architects and organises cultural and social projects, as well as exhibitions.
 Before moving to Buenos Aires, she lived in Berlin for 15 years.
 While being art director and chief producer at the publishing house Verlag Klaus Wagenbach, she converted part of her home into a project space for contemporary artists from 2004 to 2014.

 Learn more about Julie in this article.